 Understand Your Budget

 The budget you’ve set for buying land has to extend to what you expect to use the land for.
 If the sole purpose of the land is to build a new home, you need to take many costs into consideration.
 Walking the property with your qualified agent and builder will certainly help keep the unknown costs to a minimum.
 Make sure you take the time to consider all the possible costs associated with not only the land purchase, but also what you plan to do with the land.

 Loans for land purchases are not as easy to come by as home loans.
 It’s likely buyers will need to pay cash for the land purchases.
 You’ll likely be able to get a construction loan for the home you want to build, but getting a loan for the actual land can be rather difficult.
 However there are loan options available for land purchases, typically these carry different terms and interest rates than traditional home loans.
 Please contact us for a list of lenders who loan on land parcels in Western North Carolina, we are glad to advise from experience!

 You need to abide by the local zoning ordinances and any deed restrictions, which may limit what you can build on the property.
 Most rural land tracts are minimally restricted by County and City zoning ordinances, but this isn’t always the case!
 In addition many sellers current or past have placed deed restrictions on properties upon a sale.
 Land can be rezoned with a special use permit or zoning reconsideration, but this can be a lengthy process and is not guaranteed.
 It’s best to understand the zoning before you make your land purchase.

 When you are considering a land purchase, there are several things you should know in advance.
 First and foremost is to hire a professional with the knowledge and experience needed to provide guidance on the land purchase and sale process.

 Connect with us today to discuss your needs.
-Collin O’Berry and Patrick Brooks are glad to provide expert guidance! email@example.com or 828-772-1667.
+Collin O’Berry and the Altamont Property Group are glad to provide expert guidance! email@example.com or 828-772-1667.